Skip to main content

 Editing an Assessment

 Need to change something in your assessment?
-Navigate to your assessment library and select one to edit it.
-Then, find the question you want to change and use the icons on the right to:
+Go to your Assessment Library and select the assessment you want to edit.
+Then, locate the question you want to modify and use the icons on the right to:

-• Edit a question (pencil icon): add or edit question details.
+• Edit a question (pencil icon): Add or update question details.

-• Delete a question (trash icon): permanently remove the question from this assessment.
+• Delete a question (trash icon): Permanently remove it from the assessment.

-• Reorder questions (arrow icon): moves the question one spot up or down.
+• Reorder questions (arrow icon): Move the question up or down in the list.

-• Duplicate a question (squares icon): create a copy of the question that can be edited as needed.
+• Duplicate a question (squares icon): Create a copy that you can edit as needed.

-✍️ The question type cannot be changed after the question is created.
-If a different question type is needed, you will need to delete the incorrect question and create a new one of the correct type.
+✍️ Note: Once a question is created, its type cannot be changed.
+If you need a different question type, you’ll need to delete the existing question and create a new one with the correct type.

-Questions can be inserted between other questions by using the Add Question button located in the divider between two questions.
+Questions can be added between existing questions by clicking the Add Question button in the divider between them.

 Saving Assessments